 American Shad Restoration on the Susquehanna River

-Our Conowingo hydroelectric facility on the Susquehanna River in Maryland passes through hundreds of thousands of fish, including American Shad, Blue-black Herring, Alewife, Gizzard Shad, Hickory Shad, Stripped Bass and others.
-American Shad that are passed through the fish lifts continue their upriver migratory swim for spawning.
-The fish lift on the east side of the dam was used to support the U.S. Fish and Wildlife Service Home (USFWS) activities related to studying and protecting this sensitive species of migrating fish.
+Our Conowingo hydroelectric facility on the Susquehanna River in Maryland passes through hundreds of thousands of fish, including American Shad, Blue-black Herring, Alewife, Gizzard Shad, Hickory Shad, Striped Bass and others.
+American Shad that are passed through the fish lifts continue their upriver migration to spawn.
+The fish lift on the east side of the dam is used to support the U.S. Fish and Wildlife Service Home (USFWS) activities related to studying and protecting this sensitive species of migrating fish.
 Exelon Nuclear is contributing $50,000 per year over five years (2011 to 2015) toward a project of the Pennsylvania Fish and Boating Commission to increase egg viability of American shad in the river.
 We are also cooperating with USFWS to assist in its eel studies along the west bank of the Susquehanna River upstream of Conowingo.

 At our generating stations that require large amounts of water – primarily hydroelectric and nuclear facilities – we have instituted measures to reduce the potential impacts on fish and other aquatic species.
 Screens on the water intakes at our nuclear facilities prevent most fish from being drawn into the cooling system.
 For hydroelectric facilities in active fish migration areas, we have installed and evaluated various types of structures – for instance, lifts or ladders – that allow migrating fish to travel upstream and downstream without contacting the generating equipment.

 Both the Conowingo facility and the nearby Muddy Run pumped storage facility are undergoing relicensing with the Federal Energy Regulatory Commission.